 Flexion Distraction (COX) Technique

-Flexion Distraction is non-surgical, doctor-controlled, hands-on spinal manipulation performed with the patient lying face down.
-This table permits an effective administration of flexion distraction and decompression adjustment and manipulation.
+Flexion distraction is a doctor-controlled, hands-on spinal manipulation technique performed with patients lying face down.
+Our specialized tables permit the effective administration of flexion distraction and decompression.

 • dropping intradiscal pressure to as low as -192mm Hg